'Understanding Childhood ABI' Workshops

 That is why The Eden Dora Trust feels it is so important for these workshops to take place: providing an essential understanding and awareness of ABI, as well as the potential differing needs of the child(ren) in their care, for all educational professionals.

-What does the workshop cover?
+What does the workshop cover?:

-• What is an acquired brain injury?
+• What an acquired Brain Injury (ABI) is

-• Who should attend?
+Who should attend?:

 • SENCOs/special learning needs teachers